jakefrenchgithub/e-business-card/README.md

   The Breakout game had influenced Wozniak's design for the Apple II computer, including game paddle, color graphics circuitry, sound and graphics commands in BASIC.

-  Instead of a hwardware paddle this library uses the MPU6050 accelerometer for measuring roll & pitch, which are then mapped to 2D coordinates on the OLED display.
+  Instead of a hardware paddle this library uses the MPU6050 accelerometer for measuring roll & pitch, which are then mapped to 2D coordinates on the OLED display (so to move the paddle you rotate the PCB).

   Supporting documentation
   MPU6050Lite library:  https://github.com/jakefrenchgithub/MPU6050Lite